 Live Local Way

 Similar to other places in Spiti Valley, the villagers at Demul are welcoming.
-They let you engage with their lives, work, and families – an experience which stays with you forever.
+They let you engage with their lives, work, and families – an experience that stays with you forever.
 If you like it, then get your hands on the work at farms, kitchen, and the households while your hosts nourish you with local stories about their lives, culture, and folklore.

 If it is the season of Chhaang making, you can even get to see the formation of the local barley beer.